-If you have any questions please contact Ratings Committee prior to continuing.
+If you have any questions please contact the Ratings Committee prior to continuing.

-When ready to apply for a rating upgrade please click the rating of which you are requesting:
+When ready to apply for a rating advancement please click the rating of which you are requesting:

 In order to ensure that requests are treated fairly and expeditiously all requests must be submitted online using the above system.
 Requests in any other form will not be addressed.